 1. Prepare Yourself

-Choose a calm, private setting where your child feels comfortable.
+Choose a quiet, private setting free from distractions to ensure your child feels secure.

 3. Use Age-Appropriate Language

-For older children: “We did this test to answer some important questions about our family.
-It helps us understand more about our connections.”
+Older children: “The test helps us understand more about our family connections.”

 5. Encourage Questions and Listen